 West Plains is a somewhat small city located in the state of Missouri.
 With a population of 12,285 people and five constituent neighborhoods, West Plains is the 61st largest community in Missouri.

-West Plains is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, West Plains is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in West Plains who work in sales jobs (14.20%), office and administrative support (11.32%), and healthcare (7.80%).
+Unlike some cities, West Plains isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in West Plains are a mix of both white- and blue-collar jobs.
+Overall, West Plains is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in West Plains who work in office and administrative support (14.03%), sales jobs (11.89%), and personal care services (7.61%).

 The people who call West Plains home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of West Plains residents report their race to be White, followed by Asian.
 Important ancestries of people in West Plains include German, English, French , and Dutch.

 The most common language spoken in West Plains is English.
 Other important languages spoken here include Spanish and Russian.